el-behnam/Learning_R_Shiny/README.md

 # Learning Roadmap for R Shiny Web Application Development

-This document serves as a comprehensive guide to learn R and Shiny Web Application development with a project-based approach.
+This document serves as a comprehensive guide to learning R and Shiny Web Application development with a project-based approach for programmers familiar with coding and R. There would be a brief reminder on the basic concepts.
+Still, you can always dig deeper into topics.

 ## Learning Plan